-- If a defendant has been convicted of a 3rd degree or higher felony and faces another 3rd degree felony charge, upon conviction they will face 2nd degree felony sentencing
+- If a defendant has been convicted of a 3rd degree or higher felony and faces another 3rd-degree felony charge, upon conviction they will face 2nd-degree felony sentencing

-- If a defendant is facing 2nd degree felony charges, and has a 3rd degree or higher felony conviction on their record, upon conviction, their 2nd degree felony sentencing will become a 1st degree felony sentence
+- If a defendant is facing 2nd-degree felony charges, and has a 3rd degree or higher felony conviction on their record, upon conviction, their 2nd-degree felony sentencing will become a 1st-degree felony sentence

-- If a defendant is facing 1st degree felony charges, and has a prior 3rd degree or higher felony conviction, the sentencing will be elevated to a capital felony, with a minimum of 15 years.
+- If a defendant is facing 1st-degree felony charges, and has a prior 3rd degree or higher felony conviction, the sentencing will be elevated to a capital felony, with a minimum of 15 years.

-- If a defendant has a prior state jail felony conviction and faces new state jail felony charges, they will face the punishments of a 2nd degree felony upon conviction.
+- If a defendant has a prior state jail felony conviction and faces new state jail felony charges, they will face the punishments of a 2nd-degree felony upon conviction.

-- For defendants that have two or more state jail felony convictions, when facing another state jail felony, the punishment will be elevated to the level of a 3rd degree felony upon conviction.
+- For defendants that have two or more state jail felony convictions, when facing another state jail felony, the punishment will be elevated to the level of a 3rd-degree felony upon conviction.

-- Defendants who have two prior felony convictions at the 3rd degree or above and are currently facing a state jail felony will face 2nd degree felony punishments.
+- Defendants who have two prior felony convictions at the 3rd degree or above and are currently facing a state jail felony will face 2nd-degree felony punishments.

 Beyond prior convictions, certain other situations will also play a role in sentence increases for repeat offenses depending on the nature of the crime in question.
 In some cases, repeat felonies may cause a defendant to face a life sentence in prison.
-Defendants will face life in prison if they have prior felony level convictions in:2
+Defendants will face life in prison if they have prior felony level convictions for:2